Tuchan/NeonSoundReplacer/README.md

 **And...
 Sound Pack creators, please mention that the pack isn't suitable for speedrunning if that's the case... please and thank you.**

 > [!IMPORTANT]
-> To change RP properties you have to have MelonPreferencesManager installed.
+> To change the properties you have to have MelonPreferencesManager installed.

 # FAQ
 <details>